Mastermind of the Varsity Blues college admission scandal is about to learn his fate

 Lawyers say Singer is already serving a 'life sentence'

-Of the more than 50 parents, coaches and others caught up in the scheme, more than a third were sentenced to three months or less in prison.
+Of the more than 50 parents, coaches and others caught up in the scheme, more than a third were sentenced to two weeks to three months in prison.
 Roughly a quarter of the defendants got no time at all behind bars, including five people who cooperated with prosecutors.

 Loading...